 DIY Difficulty: Intermediate

-The lifters don’t get enough oil due to poor design in the lifters and the cylinder head.
+The lifters don’t get enough oil due to the poor design of the lifters and the cylinder head.
 This is only prevalent in 2008 and earlier models.
-The designs of the lifters and cylinder head was changed in December of 2008 which fixed this issue.
+The designs of the lifters and cylinder head were changed in December 2008 which fixed this issue.

 The first route, and free route, to take is to “bleed” the lifters.
 To do this, drive only the highway for 30-minutes at high RPM’s (>4500rpms).
 Most of the time bleeding the lifters is a temporary fix that may work a few times in a row until a more permanent solution is needed.